 - Minimalist approaches - Reduce ink coverage through white space; use efficient typefaces that improve digital accessibility

-- Nature-inspired palettes - While green signals environmental focus, earth tones and blues can differentiate while maintaining eco-associations
+- Nature-inspired palettes - While green signals environmental focus, earth tones and blues can differentiate while maintaining credible eco-associations

 Color psychology considerations:

-Step 5: Align Operations with Brand Promises
+Step 5: Align operations with brand promises

 - Ethical sourcing - Audit suppliers for environmental and social standards